JonanthaW/RandomDAT101/README.md

 The goal of this project is to create a random data generator with a wide range of values for keys and values in a given object.
 There are several languages and options available for use.
 This source code is available to everyone.

-When executing the script or making a request to the API (Possibly in the future?), the user will be able to choose one of the different possibilities of content that will be generated and fed in a JSON.
+When executing the script or making a request to the API (Possibly in the future?), the user will be able to choose one of the different possibilities of content that will be generated and fed in a JSON with all information available.

 Example: Subject "HUMAN":